I have been interested in street photography as a hobby for the last few years and I still remember my struggle as a beginner.

 Ask for permission if you can.
 Also, give people your website/Instagram information so they can follow you or contact you.

 Ideas and Inspiration for Street Photography

 - Inspiration for street photography can be found everywhere.
 Start by varying your techniques, timings, and locations.

 - There are many themes in street photography but as a beginner you don't have to stick to one.
 Try everything until you find your own favorite theme.
-Some of the common project ideas focus on things like: juxtaposition, colors, black & white, funny, emotional, night street photography, etc.
+Some of the common project ideas focus on things like juxtaposition, colors, black and white, funny, emotional, night street photography, etc.

 - And lastly, as you progress and feel more confident about your street photography style, do not stick to these things above!
 After some time, you will find that photos of events and certain situations can be repetitive, plus other photographers in the same place might be taking similar photos.
 You might even want to try and find unusual places, or very ordinary places that other photographers don't shoot, but that another topic.
 At this stage, focusing on gaining the basic skills and building up your confidence in doing street photography.

 I hope this helps!
 Happy shooting and please feel free to share this article and tell us if you have any tips, questions or suggestions in the comments section below.

 - The Best Canon Lens for Street Photography